EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 * If, in the access token response received from the AS (see {{c-as}}) and in the access token, the "osc\_version" field of the EDHOC\_Information was included, then C and the RS MUST derive the OSCORE Security Context, and later use it to protect their communications, consistently with the OSCORE version specified in the "osc\_version" field.

-* Given AUTH\_CRED\_C the authentication credential of C used as CRED\_I in the completed EDHOC execution, the RS associates the derived OSCORE Security Context with the stored access token bound to AUTH\_CRED\_I as pop-key (regardless of whether AUTH\_CRED\_I is specified by value or by reference in the access token claims).
+* Given AUTH\_CRED\_C the authentication credential of C used as CRED\_I in the completed EDHOC execution, the RS associates the derived OSCORE Security Context with the stored access token bound to AUTH\_CRED\_I as PoP-key (regardless of whether AUTH\_CRED\_I is specified by value or by reference in the access token claims).

 If C supports it, C MAY use the EDHOC + OSCORE combined request defined in {{I-D.ietf-core-oscore-edhoc}}, as also shown by the example in {{example-with-optimization}}.
 In such a case, both EDHOC message\_3 and the first OSCORE-protected application request to a protected resource are sent to the RS as combined together in a single OSCORE-protected CoAP request, thus saving one round trip.
 This requires C to derive the OSCORE Security Context with RS already after having successfully processed the received EDHOC message\_2.
 If, in the access token response received from the AS (see {{c-as}}), the "comb\_req" field of the EDHOC\_Information was included and specified the CBOR simple value "false" (0xf4), then C MUST NOT use the EDHOC + OSCORE combined request with the RS.